rebdev/suspensions-for-bbpress/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a bbPress 'suspended' role that denies commenting ability and can be assigned to a user for a specified period of time to prevent commenting on bbPress forums.
+Adds a bbPress role 'suspended' that denies commenting ability and can be assigned to a user for a specified period of time to prevent commenting on bbPress forums.

 == Description ==

-Adds a bbPress 'suspended' role that denies commenting ability on bbPress forums.
+Adds a bbPress role 'suspended' that denies commenting ability on bbPress forums.
 When the admin creates a suspension, this role is assigned to the targeted user to temporarily silence them; the role is removed with wp-cron after their suspension period expires.

 Settings allow the admin to specify a default suspension period, though this can also be altered for any individual suspension.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/suspensions-for-bbpress` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Under the 'Suspensions -> Options' menu, specify a default suspension period and a message to appear on the page informing any suspended user that they're temporarily unable to comment.